Cadu (footballer, born 1997)

-Carlos Eduardo Lopes Cruz (born 8 August 1997), commonly known as Cadu, is a Brazilian professional footballer who plays as a midfielder for Baník Ostrava, on loan from FC Viktoria Plzeň.
+Carlos Eduardo Lopes Cruz (born 8 August 1997), commonly known as Cadu, is a Brazilian professional footballer who plays as a midfielder for Ferencváros.

 Club career

 FK Pardubice

 Cadu made his league debut for FK Pardubice against FK Dukla Prague on 10 June 2020.

 Baník Ostrava (loan)

 On 8 September 2022 he was loaned to Baník Ostrava in Czech First League.

+Ferencváros

+He transfermed tó Ferencváros ín The summer of 2025.